 To some extent regulators have a business relationship with the Bookmakers & Casinos.
-They issue an expensive licence to Bookies/Casinos that that meet their requirements, enabling to sell gambling products to the public.
+They issue an expensive licence to Bookies/Casinos that that meet their requirements, enabling them to sell gambling products to the public.
 Both parties need each other.
-So when a customer comes along and makes a complaint it puts the regulator in an awkward position.
-Hence why it often feels like a losing battle.
+So when a customer makes a complaint it puts the regulator in an awkward position.
+Hence, it often feels like a losing battle.

 Third Party Mediators

 There’s two very well-known mediators you should at least be aware of.
-Truth be told I don’t believe they give you the greatest chance of success.
-However, there’s no real loss in submitting your complaint to them (except for your time, I suppose).
+Truth be told, I don’t recommend them.

 - CasinoMeister.
 This website works very closely with online Casinos.
-Whilst the website is likely to steer you well clear from some of the world’s seediest gambling sites, it’s essentially an affiliate site disguised as a third party mediator.
+While the website is likely to steer you well clear from some of the world’s seediest gambling sites, it’s essentially an affiliate site disguised as a third party mediator.
 You can file a complaint, which they call a “pitch a bitch”, but most aren’t entertained; thus reaffirming my belief that they don’t particularly side with the players.
-I admit, my trust in CasinoMesiter was crushed a few years back at the LAC (London Affiliate Conference) when I attended a conference hosted by it’s owner.
-He essentially endorsed [illegal] gambling for the American market.
-Lost me right there and then.

 - eCogra.
 Online gambling sites bearing their seal are supposedly subject to constant monitoring, annual inspections and reviews.
 For the London-based non-profit organisation it’s their seventh year of operations.
 My experience with their dispute resolution process wasn’t a positive one, as from the outset they seemed to assume that the Casino was in the right.
 I pursued other avenues.

-Below are the (better) mediators that I highly recommend submitting your complaint to.
+Below are the mediators that I highly recommend submitting your complaint to.